ingapop/1ingapop.github.io/_pages/media.md

  ***

- I also love talking about my research.
-Here are some of my previous interviews.
+ And these are links to stories and interviews about my research:

 ##### Sociology and space: